MarkusSprunck/directed_graph_generator/README.md

 Development
 -----------

-- The application has been developed with IntellJ IDEA CE (version 2018.2.4) in Kotlin
+- The application has been developed with IntellJ IDEA CE in Kotlin
 - UML generation is based on _plantUML_ and this needs _GraphVis_ to run.
 You find the installation packages here https://graphviz.gitlab.io/download/
-- Java 1.8 JRE will be needed to start the Spring Boot 2.1 application
+- Java 1.8 JRE will be needed to start the Spring Boot Application
 - A docker image will be created and started during the build, but you may also run without docker.
 In the case you use docker, just mount the path /usr/local/bin/data/ in the container to a local folder.